-The Statement of Revenues, Expenses, and Changes in Net Position reflects an overall increase in net position for the current fiscal year ended June 30, 2021 of \$50.1 million.
-This increase is principally a product of the recognition of \$50.5 million in state capital appropriations, decreased operating expenses, and insurance recoveries for property damage at the Port of Morehead City.
+The Statement of Revenues, Expenses, and Changes in Net Position reflects an overall increase in net position for the current fiscal year ended June 30, 2022 of \$52.8 million.
+This increase is principally a product of the recognition of \$50 million in state capital appropriations and increased operating revenues, offset by increased operating expenses.